by Nebula Haze

 - during the separation process, any remaining plant matter sinks out of the cannabutter into the water below, further filtering out inert stuff that tastes bad

 Overall this results in a reduced taste, color, and smell of cannabis, while the potency stays the same – it’s the secret to making cannabutter that doesn’t taste like a skunk just sprayed some cut grass!
 There is still going to be a cannabis taste/smell whenever you make butter, but it’s far reduced!

 Cons of Using Water

 - cannabutter made with water should be used quickly if kept in the fridge since the extra moisture makes it more likely to mold than if water wasn’t used (however, cannabutter freezes well so it can be put it in the freezer for months without losing any potency, and butter tends to dry out in the freezer)

 When using water as part of the process, there will be less of a cannabis taste in the butter since the water binds to chlorophyll and other untasty parts of the plant that don’t actually affect the potency

 Additionally, less plant material makes it into the butter for two reasons.
 First, melted butter and water easily flows through cheesecloth so you can strain out the plant matter without using a lot of physical force.
-When using just butter you have to press everything through a mess strainer, which introduces a lot more plant material in the final product.
+When using just butter you have to press everything through a mesh strainer, which introduces a lot more plant material in the final product.
 Second, during the separation process, any extra inert plant matter that somehow did make it through the cheesecloth will sink to the bottom so it doesn’t end up in your butter (which floats to the top).